Split attraction model: History and identity

 The modern concept of the split attraction model was coined by the asexual and aromantic communities to better describe their identities within the community and to others.
 The term likely emerged around 2015, though the concept of split attractions had been in use since the origination of the term aromantic in 2005.
 The model helps people explain how they can still experience certain aspects of one attraction without the need for the other to be a match.
-A recent research study looked deeper into the relationships of asexuals to help explain how people still form meaningful connections, despite deviance of societal norms.
+A recent research study looked deeper into the relationships of asexuals to help explain how people still form meaningful connections, despite diverging from societal norms.

 Relationships formed by people that identify under the split attraction model are often considered outside the norm and may include forms of committed friendships or intimate non-romantic relationships such as queerplatonic relationships.

 In a practical application of the model, people of the community commonly refer to themselves by two terms to indicate the differing romantic and sexual attraction; examples include aromantic asexual, colloquially shortened aro-ace, panromantic demisexual or aromantic bisexual.
-Specific terms exist, such as varioriented and perioriented, describing those with different or similar orientations, respectively.
+Cross-orientation (not to be confused with cross-sexuality, a term erroneously located as an informal antecedent for cross-orientation, but that actually describes expressions of heterosexuality rather than queer identities and attractions) has emerged as a term for split or mixed attraction, and specific terms exist, such as varioriented and perioriented, to describe those with different or similar orientations, respectively.
 For example, a homoromantic bisexual would be varioriented, while a heteroromantic heterosexual would be labeled as perioriented.